 - For security reasons, Google doesn’t provide specific search keywords only used by a small number of people, but Squarespace still tracks clicks from those search results.
 Because of this, the total that displays under Clicks at the top of the page might not equal the total number of clicks displayed in the table.

-- If Google can't display any specific keywords, the graph will say No data available.
+- If Google can't display any specific keywords, the graph says No data available.

 Other search engines